 National Educational Telecommunications Association (NETA) - Connecticut Public is a member of NETA, a professional association representing 277 member stations in 46 states, the Virgin Islands and the District of Columbia.
 NETA provides leadership, general audience content, educational services, professional development and trusted financial management services, including human resources and benefits administration, to individual public media licensees, their affinity groups and public media as a whole.

-Connecticut Public and the Thinkalong team are especially grateful to the individual leadership donors who have made it possible to expand and enhance the work of the Thinkalong project during the past several years.
+Connecticut Public and the Thinkalong team are especially grateful to the individual donors and foundations who have made it possible to expand and enhance the work of the Thinkalong project during the past several years:

 Newman's Own Foundation - The audience that Thinkalong™ serves has been the beneficiary of funding and support from the Newman's Own Foundation, most notably through our participation as a host organization for the Newman's Own Fellowship.
 The Fellowship experience is designed to provide young emerging leaders with the skills and experience that will set them on a path of social impact and using their skills and resources to make the world a better place, whether they decide to pursue a career in the for-profit or non-profit sector.